-ASPIRATION LEA 1- FUTURE EXTENSION OF TARVIN COMMUNITY WOODLAND
+POLICY LE4 - FUTURE EXTENSION OF TARVIN COMMUNITY WOODLAND

-Land adjacent to the east of the A51 at Tarvin roundabout and shown as LEA 1 at Figure 9, is identified as an extension to the north of the existing community woodland.
+Land adjacent to the east of the A51 at Tarvin roundabout and identified as LE4 at Figure 9, is to be protected from development that would prevent it from being brought forward as an extension to the north of the existing community woodland.
+The Parish Council should explore opportunities and support proposals which would enable this policy to be delivered.